Reformatory: Consolidation

 The Akbar Scandal triggered a change in the management of Reformatories and Industrial Schools.
 They lost their autonomy and became subject of increased inspection.
 Charles Russell was appointed that year as Chief Inspector of the Reformatory and Industrial Schools shaped new ideas about the boys' welfare.
 The ethos returned to the one of care found in the 1830s away from the one of punishment that it had become.
 Numbers on roll declined as magistrates started to prefer the probation system.
-The schools accepted the common name of Approved schools in 1927 and this was formalised by the 1933 Children and Young Person's Act, which would effectively ended the Victorian Industrial and Reformatory School System.
+The schools accepted the common name of Approved schools in 1927 and this was formalised by the Children and Young Person's Act 1933, which would effectively ended the Victorian Industrial and Reformatory School System.
 The remaining schools were re-constituted as Approved Schools with objectives more appropriate for youngsters in the 20th century.

 United States

-Similar to the United Kingdom, reformatories in the United States were an alternative to traditional prisons for youth and young adults that came out of social and prison reform movements of the 19th century and early 20th centuries, also known at the Progressive Era.
+Similar to the United Kingdom, reformatories in the United States were an alternative to traditional prisons for youth and young adults that came out of social and prison reform movements of the 19th century and early 20th centuries, also known as the Progressive Era.
 Manual labor colleges, which emerged at the same time, were closely related institutions that primarily took in vagrant youth.

-Origins and Practice
+Origins and practice

 Social reformers were concerned about the urban poor, especially the growing presence of white immigrants like those from Ireland, slum conditions, and their perceived connection to rising crime rates in cities.
 At the same time, prison reformers were investigating and examining the terrible conditions at traditional prisons and their perceived failure to rehabilitate prisoners.
 Reformatories emerged as penal practice shifted toward "treat[ing] rather than punish[ing]" inmates and attempting to prevent the creation of future criminals, which was marked by the first meeting of the National Congress on Penitentiary and Reformatory Discipline in 1870 in Cincinnati, Ohio.
 Penologists from around the world gathered to consider new visions for imprisonment and collectively endorsed a general aim for reforming prisoners with their Declaration of Principles.